Music Fundamentals Online, T109, and T151 prerequisites

-Switching between the traditional and online sections is allowed only during the first two weeks of the semester.
+Switching between the traditional and online sections is allowed only during the first two weeks of the fall semester.
 Switching into the traditional section is subject to the availability of space, and to the approval of the instructor.
 You will be expected to complete all the requirements for the section into which you are moving; you will not receive any credit for any work that you did for the other class.

 I’m taking the online section of T109, but I’m worried that I will do poorly on the in-person exams because taking an exam on paper is very different from the work we’re doing online.

 Practice exams, featuring questions very similar to those on the actual exams, will be made available in advance to students in the online section of T109.

 Will the exams in the online section of T109 cover material from all modules of MFO, including modules that I tested out of?